Private equity in Italy: market and regulatory overview

 For funds that are restricted to qualified investors, units can only be transferred to persons and entities included within specific categories (see Question 12).

-The fund rules may contain other restrictions.
+The fund rules can contain other restrictions.

 The relationship between investors and the private equity fund is governed by the fund rules.
 Approval of the fund's rules by the Bank of Italy is not required for funds reserved to particular categories of investors or for speculative funds.
+Also, under the new regime introduced with the implementation of the Directive 2011/61/EU on alternative investment fund managers (AIFMD), no such approval is required in relation to Italian reserved alternative investment funds (AIFs).

 Typical protection terms that investors seek in the fund rules include: